ryanzzff/til/svn/checkout-dir-only.md

 svn up --set-depth infinity dir3
 ```

-This would update all subdirectories and files recursively
+This would update all subdirectories and files under `dir3` recursively

 ## Reference